cloudstateio/cloudstate/README.md

   * Will depend on each frontend implementation
   * API should be idiomatic for each specific platform

 ---
-## Current project status

-TODO: Write an update or remove section

----
 ## Get involved